drhsqlite/fossil-mirror/www/chat.md

 Fossil chat is designed for use by insiders - people with check-in privileges or higher.
 It is not intended as a general-purpose gathering place for random passers-by on the internet.
-Fossil chat is seeks to provide a communication venue for discussion that does *not* become part of the permanent record for the project.
+Fossil chat seeks to provide a communication venue for discussion that does *not* become part of the permanent record for the project.
 For persist and durable discussion, use the [Forum](./forum.wiki).
 Because the conversation is intended to be ephemeral, the chat messages